Bandwidth/dashboard-docs/guides/onDemandNumberSearchAndOrder.md

 ### Use-cases

-This guide is best suited for use-cases where an end-user is assigned a specific phone number that may want to customize their phone number.
+This guide is best suited for use-cases where an end-user is assigned a **new** specific phone number and may want to customize their phone number.

+In the case where a user would like to keep their existing phone number, follow the [porting guide](./portingPhoneNumbers.md).

 ## Assumptions
-* You have signed up for the [Bandwidth Phone Number API](https://bandwidth.com)
+* You have signed up for the [Bandwidth Phone Number API](https://www.bandwidth.com/contact/)
 * You are familiar with:
   * [Your API Credentials](../concepts/security.md)
   * [Async Nature of ordering phone numbers](../concepts/asyncOrder.md)